gardener/machine-controller-manager/docs/FAQ.md

 - `deployment.kubernetes.io/desired-replicas` needs update

 Once scaling is achieved, rollout continues.

+## How does MCM handle an unhealthy node ?

+A node is considered unhealthy if the `Ready` condition is `False` or one of the
+supplementary: `KernelDeadlock`, `ReadonlyFilesystem`, `DiskPressure` , `NetworkUnavailable` is `True`

+As soon as a node is detected as unhealthy, the controller health-check moves the machine phase to `Unknown`.
+If the node is unhealthy for more than the `machine-health-timeout` specified for the `machine-controller`, the controller health-check moves the machine phase to `Failed`.
+By default, the `machine-health-timeout` is 10` minutes.

+`Failed` machines have their deletion timestamp set and the machine then moves to the `Terminating` phase.
+The node drain process is initiated.
+If the machine has not been `Ready` for greater than `5` minutes then the node is forcefully drained.
+Other-wise the node is gracefully drained.
+This is followed by the deletion of the cloud provider VM associated with the `Machine` and then finally ending with the `Node` object deletion.

 # Troubleshooting
 ### My machine is stuck in deletion for 1 hr, why?